Upcoming:

 About

-Sammy Zeisel is a theater director and filmmaker currently finishing up his MFA in theater directing at the David Geffen School of Drama at Yale University.
+Sammy Zeisel is a theater director and filmmaker originally from Bethesda, MD.
+He recently completed his MFA in Directing at the David Geffen School of Drama at Yale University where he was awarded the Julian Milton Kaufman Memorial Prize in directing.
+He is currently the directing fellow at Rattlestick Theater.

 As a theater director, Sammy specializes in contemporary re-imaginings of classics, formally inventive new plays, and experimental solo performance.
 His work tends to be site-responsive, immersive, and/or participatory, engaged as much with narrative as with the ritual of live performance itself.

-At Yale, Sammy has directed workshop productions of new plays The Figs by Doug Robinson and rent free by Danielle Stagger, as well as his own adaptation of Shakespeare's The Winter's Tale and Annie Baker's translation of Chekhov's Uncle Vanya.
+At Yale, Sammy developed and directed new plays The Figs by Doug Robinson and rent free by Danielle Stagger, as well as his own adaptation of Shakespeare's The Winter's Tale and Annie Baker's translation of Chekhov's Uncle Vanya.

 Before moving to the East Coast for graduate school, Sammy lived and worked in Chicago where select credits included the Chicago premieres of The Late Wedding and Home Invasion by Christopher Chen; Meatball Séance, and other participatory solo work of performance artist John Michael (WINNER: Best Solo Performance Ottawa Fringe Festival); and new plays by playwrights Beth Hyland, Laura Winters, and others.